gmr/queries/README.rst

 **Using queries.Session.query**

-The following example shows how a :py:class:`queries.Session` object can be used as a context manager to query the database table:
+The following example shows how a ``queries.Session`` object can be used as a context manager to query the database table:

 .. code:: python